Ben-edict000/Techcrush-standalone-project/README.md

 # Techcrush-standalone-project
-we help in creating your modal images.
+We help in creating your modal images.